45th Infantry Division (Wehrmacht)

+History

+45th Infantry Division

 With the annexation of Austria in 1938 by Nazi Germany, what was once the 4th Austrian Division was incorporated into the Wehrmacht (German Army) and re-designated the 45th Infantry Division.
 In the 1939 Invasion of Poland, the division was on the right wing of Gerd von Rundstedt's Army Group South.

 On 22 June 1941, the 45th Infantry Division began Operation Barbarossa by starting the 9-day long siege of the Brest Fortress.
 In March 1942 the Red Army defeated the division at Livny, Russia and captured the archive of the division.
 That was the first time the Red Army learned about the defense of the Brest Fortress It suffered heavy casualties during the Battle of Kursk.
 It was rebuilt but virtually destroyed at Bobruysk in June 1944 during Operation Bagration.